We are preparing the 2nd International Conference! And what will it be about? This year mainly about living cities and tactical urbanism.

 • And what has already been achieved in Czech Republic?

-Among the speakers, we are pleased to welcome:
+Among the speakers, we were pleased to welcome:

 • Mike Lydon